 Top 10 Computer Science Jobs

 Maybe you have always liked to solve problems or decipher codes.
-Perhaps you have a knack for learning new languages, or maybe you were intrigued enough about your computer to rip the cover off and tinker with the inner workings.
+Perhaps you have a knack for learning new languages, or maybe you were intrigued enough about your computer to rip off the cover and tinker with the inner workings.
 If so, computer science might be an ideal career choice for you.

 Computer science majors need to think analytically to devise systems and programs, but must also be detail-oriented enough to troubleshoot problems.
 They must be able to communicate with non-technical people to assess their needs and convey technical information in plain language.